oroinc/documentation/backend/architecture/framework/index.rst

 Change an Existing Functionality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to change the existing behavior of Oro application, please refer to the
+If you want to change the existing behavior of the Oro application, please refer to the
 :ref:`Oro Application Customization <architecture--customization--customize>` section of the Architecture Guide
 for the guidance.

 Create and Publish an Extension
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are ready to publish your adjustment in Oro application for free or paid usage of community members, see the :ref:`How to Add an Extension to the OroPlatform Extensions Store <dev-cookbook-framework-how-to-add-extension-to-marketplace>` article for the details on how to do this.
+If you are ready to publish your adjustment in the Oro application for free or paid usage of community members, see the :ref:`How to Add an Extension to the OroPlatform Extensions Store <dev-cookbook-framework-how-to-add-extension-to-marketplace>` article for the details on how to do this.